-E has lived in rented accommodation since June 2014 but is now able to buy his own property to live in for £130,000.
+E has lived in rented accommodation since June 2014 but was able to buy his own property to live in for £130,000.

-If E completes the purchase of the £130,000 property by 26 November 2018 he will escape the surcharge and the SDLT is £100
+If E completed the purchase of the £130,000 property by 26 November 2018 he escaped the surcharge and the SDLT due was £100

-If he completes after 26 November 2018 the surcharge will apply and the SDLT is £4,000
+If he completed after 26 November 2018 the surcharge applied and the SDLT was £4,000

 Why?
 The property in negative equity, which E still part-owns, will count against him in the new purchase.
-This is because HMRC considers the MARKET VALUE of his share (currently £50,000), NOT his share minus the debt on the property.
+This is because the rules look at the MARKET VALUE of his share (currently £50,000), NOT his share minus the debt on the property.

 His marital home was E’s only residence but the disposal of his share was more than three years ago.

-This means that he’ll need to complete on the new home by 26 November 2018 to fall within the replacement of a main residence exception.
+This means that he needed to complete on the new home by 26 November 2018 to fall within the replacement of a main residence exception.